nythrox/nestjs-showcase/README.md

 -   **extend**  the basic function behavior
 -   completely  **override**  a function depending on specific conditions (e.g., for caching purposes)

- Interceptors implement the NestInterceptor interface and have a method `inercept()` that recieves two parameters: ExecutionContext (that provides additional details about the current execution process) and CallHandler (which you can use to invoke the route handler method at some point in your interceptor).
+ Interceptors implement the NestInterceptor interface and have a method `inercept()` that receives two parameters: ExecutionContext (that provides additional details about the current execution process) and CallHandler (which you can use to invoke the route handler method at some point in your interceptor).
 ```typescript
 @Injectable()
 export class LoggingInterceptor implements NestInterceptor {